Internet Safety by South Park children

 The Education programme consists of a presentation, which is given to young people in school, youth groups and other youth environments, a website aimed directly at young people, which also contains information for teachers and parents, a number of hard hitting education films designed to make young people think about who they are talking to online and other resources including posters and a range of promotional material.

 CBBC Stay Safe is the BBC website to help young people stay safe online.
-It includes many activies, games and videos from familiar CBBC characters.
+It includes many activities, games and videos from familiar CBBC characters.

-Google has several tools available for safe searching and content restriction (YouTube).
+Google Family Safety Centre has several tools available for safe searching and content restriction.

 The UK Safer Internet Centre is a resource for parents and carers who wish to find out more about technologies and the internet.
 Also includes details of Safer Internet Day.

-Run by ChildNet International, KidSMART provides entertaining and engaging resources for parents and educators.
+ChildNet International provides entertaining and engaging resources for parents and educators.
 It also includes resources for children where they can learn about how to be safe online.